Clicky

 Read all steps before starting.
 Have your preparation work done before you run any PowerShell commands.

 Every GoDaddy-federated tenant has a hidden Global Admin account with a username in the format admin@YOURTENANTID.onmicrosoft.com.
-This account authenticates directly through Microsoft — it bypasses GoDaddy’s SSO — and it is the only admin account you can use to perform defederation.
+This account authenticates directly through Microsoft, bypassing GoDaddy’s SSO, and it is the only admin account you can use to perform defederation.

 To find this account:

-portal.azure.comin a private/Incognito browser window - Sign in with your regular GoDaddy-managed admin credentials (this will route through GoDaddy SSO — that is fine for this step)
+2. Sign in with your regular GoDaddy-managed admin credentials (this will route through GoDaddy SSO, which is fine for this step)

-- Navigate to Azure Active Directory → Users
+3. Navigate to Microsoft Entra ID (Azure Active Directory) → Users

-- Look for the account ending in @YOURTENANTID.onmicrosoft.com — this is the hidden Global Admin
+4. Look for the account ending in @YOURTENANTID.onmicrosoft.com.
+This is the hidden Global Admin

 You must use an Incognito window for the new login.
 If GoDaddy’s session cookie is still active in your regular browser, the login will be intercepted even for the onmicrosoft.com account.